hitoshitakeuchi/hitoshitakeuchi.github.io/content/profile.md

 Born in Tokyo, Japan.
 Bachelor of Intermedia Art, Tokyo University of the Arts, Japan.
 I have a deep interest in human perception and media aesthetics theory.
-My primary interests are exploring the interface between real and virtual.
-I try to give equivalent reality to both real and virtual through my works.

 [Contact]